GPUOpen-LibrariesAndSDKs/UnityIntegrations/AmfUnityPlugin/README.md

 ## Building AMF

-Open the source\AMF\amf\public\samples\CPPSamples_vs2013.sln solution file and build AMF in Release x64 mode.
+Open the source\AMF\amf\public\samples\CPPSamples_vs2013.sln solution file and build the AMF ComponentsFFMPEG project in Release x64 mode.

 - AMF is now a subtree of this repo so it does not need to be downloaded.